-These rules do not affect partners in traditional or limited partnerships (they only apply to members of limited liability partnerships), not or do they necessarily affect all members of an LLP because it is entirely possible for an LLP to have both self-employed and employed members.
+These rules do not affect partners in traditional or limited partnerships (they only apply to members of limited liability partnerships), nor do they necessarily affect all members of an LLP because it is entirely possible for an LLP to have both self-employed and employed members.

 In all likelihood, the new rules will affect most LLPs because, more often than not, only senior partners have significant influence over business affairs.
-Where these rules apply, LLPs are required to pay members’ salaries and National Insurance Contributions through PAYE.
+Where these rules apply, Limited liability partnerships are required to pay members’ salaries and National Insurance Contributions through PAYE.